OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.txt

    TeamsFx: >= 1.1.0
    Microsoft.Bot.Builder >= 4.17.1

-2. Create "Pages" folder and move fils in `Auth/bot/Pages` folder to `Pages` `Auth/bot/Pages` folder contains HTML pages that hosted by bot application.
+2. Create "Pages" folder and move files in `Auth/bot/Pages` folder to `Pages` `Auth/bot/Pages` folder contains HTML pages that hosted by bot application.
 When single sign-on flows are initiated with AAD, AAD will redirect the user to these pages.

 3. Create "SSO" folder and move files in 'Auth/bot/SSO' folder to 'SSO'